 How is keeping these people alive going to help, in the long run, when the basic problem is that the world has too many people?

-It’s not so clear that the problem really is too many people, rather than that some people have a lot more than they need, and others not enough.
-But that’s a large question that I won’t go into here.
-I do agree that continued global population growth will eventually bring disaster.
+I agree that continued global population growth will eventually bring disaster.
 One proven way of reducing fertility is enabling poor people, especially women, to get some education.
 Women with even just a year or two of primary school education have fewer children than women with no education.
 So development aid does slow fertility.
 But if you want to do something more directly related to population issues, you could give to organizations like Population Services International, the International Planned Parenthood Federation or DKT International.

 I’ve read that you think humans and animals are equal.
 Do you really believe that a human being is no more valuable than an animal?

 I argued in the opening chapter of Animal Liberation that humans and animals are equal in the sense that the fact that a being is human does not mean that we should give the interests of that being preference over the similar interests of other beings.
 That would be speciesism, and wrong for the same reasons that racism and sexism are wrong.
 Pain is equally bad, if it is felt by a human being or a mouse.
 We should treat beings as individuals, rather than as members of a species.
 But that doesn’t mean that all individuals are equally valuable – see my answer to the next question for more details.

 If you had to save either a human being or a mouse from a fire, with no time to save them both, wouldn’t you save the human being?